 Making time and space for creativity rather than being on a treadmill of busyness can spark ideas for innovation and time/cost saving ideas.

 Work out what your priorities in life are so that you can keep track of where you want to be without putting too much pressure on yourself.
 Do you want a promotion or are you working towards a different role?
 Perhaps you’re satisfied with what you’re doing but maybe some further development or a training course would be interesting and helpful?
 Aim to hold the bigger picture just in focus so that you don’t lose sight of your goals and become demotivated.
+If you’re an ICAEW member or ACA student, you're eligible for free coaching from CABA.
+Work 1-2-1 with a coach to establish your goals and develop a plan towards reaching them.

 Accept that you can’t control everything